feiyuhuahuo/Yolact_minimal/README.md

 # Train with resnet50 backbone on coco2017 with a batch size of 8.
 python train.py --config=res50_coco_config
 # Train with different batch_size (remember to set freeze_bn=True in `config.py` when the batch_size is smaller than 4).
+# You might also tune the learning rate and learning rate decay by yourself.
 python train.py --config=res101_coco_config --batch_size=4
 # Train with different image size (anchor settings related to image size will be adjusted automatically).
 python train.py --config=res101_coco_config --img_size=400